Call of Duty: Vanguard Einhorn Revolving best class setup, attachments, and more

 • Kit: Fully Loaded

-The Einhorn Revolver is best up close, so everything we’ve done with it is boosting that potential.
-We’ve added the M97 Full Choke and SMLE Pistol Grip, a sweet combo popular with YouTubers that gets the pellet spread and aim just right.
-Then we boost the damage range with the 12 Gauge 5 Round Cylinder, which adds a bit of range to a loadout that can otherwise leave you pretty exposed at mid-range.
+As you’d expect from a shotgun, the Einhorn Revolver was best up close, so everything we tweaked was built around this.
+We added the M97 Full Choke and SMLE Pistol Grip, a sweet combo that got the pellet spread and aim just right.
+Then we boosted the damage range with the 12 Gauge 5 Round Cylinder, which added a bit of range to a loadout that could otherwise leave you pretty exposed at mid-range.

-The Einhorn isn’t going to be exceptional at mid-range, but by adding the Fabric Grip, Klauser S2 stock you get boosts to both the hipfire and ADS accuracy.
-Generally you’ll be firing from the hip, but with the addition of the Slate Reflector, you have a nice clear optic to spam rounds at far away enemies.
+The Einhorn wasn’t ever going to be exceptional at mid-range, but by adding the Fabric Grip and Klauser S2 stock, you got boosts to both the hip-fire and ADS accuracy.
+Generally, you’d want to be firing from the hip to maintain mobility, but with the addition of the Slate Reflector, you had a nice clear optic to spam rounds at far-away enemies.

 YouTube Thumbnail

-Then you have a choice to make.
-We’ve opted for Packed Power to increase the damage range.
-However, Buck and Slug will let you land one-shot body kills at a longer distance – although we’ve found it to be a little inconsistent sometimes – and Incendiary rounds won’t help you immediately, but can help you finish people off with damage over time after a successful shot.
+Then you had a choice to make.
+We opted for Packed Power to increase the damage range.
+However, Buck and Slug let you land one-shot body kills at a longer distance – although we found it to be a little inconsistent sometimes – and Incendiary rounds were only useful to help you finish people off with damage over time after a successful shot.

-Finally, there’s the Sleight of Hand proficiency and the Fully Loaded kit to ensure that you can reload as fast as possible and you also have stacks of ammunition.
+Finally, we picked the Sleight of Hand proficiency and the Fully Loaded kit to ensure that you could reload as fast as possible and had stacks of ammunition at the ready.

-Usually our weapon builds are perk agnostic – you roll with whatever you want and the builds will work for you.
-However, if you’re rolling with this Einhorn, you’ll want to take the following three perks:
+Usually, our weapon builds were pretty perk-agnostic – you could roll with whatever you wanted and the builds would work for you.
+However, if you were rolling with this Einhorn, there were three clear winners:

 • Ninja